01-edu/ai-starter/content/robots-harmony/README.md

 ## Instructions

-These following tasks are mandatory for this raid to be passed successfully.
+The following tasks are mandatory for this raid to be passed successfully.
 The bonus part is optional but highly encouraged for more fun!

 ### Task 1: Set Up the Gallery Structure